 Top Locations In Varna You Can Visit For Free With City Card

 City Card serves as your personal travel guide around Varna and saves you money while you discover its hidden treasures.
 Its many benefits include free access to popular tourist attractions around town and a city map so you will never be lost.
-Here are a few suggestions what to see in Varna – explore them for free with City Card!
+Here are a few suggestions on what to see in Varna – explore them for free with City Card!

 1/ The Archaeological Museum

-The Archaeological Museum in Varna is certainly one the most interesting attractions of the city.
+The Archaeological Museum in Varna is certainly one of the most interesting attractions of the city.
 It’s home to the oldest Gold Treasure in the world since 1972 when it was discovered by accident.

 The artefacts from the Varna Necropolis date back to 4000 BC and consist of about 2000 gold objects.
 The treasure was on display in the USA in the exhibition “Thracian Riches: Treasures from Bulgaria” and it even spent 7 months in Japan on display as the “Oldest Gold in the World”!